87tana/NLP_SentimentAnalysis/README.md

 The dataset, [Amazon Fine Food](https://www.kaggle.com/snap/amazon-fine-food-reviews) comprises 568,545 Amazon food reviews spanning a decade, with features such as ProductId, UserId, ProfileName, HelpfulnessNumerator, HelpfulnessDenominator, Score, Time, Summary, and Text.

-## What is Sentiment Analysis?

-Sentiment analysis is the process of identifying the emotional tone conveyed in a text.
-A sentiment classification model takes a given text as input and produces probabilities for whether the sentiment expressed is positive, negative, or neutral.
-This analytical approach finds application in categorizing customer reviews across various online platforms.

-## Objective

-The objective is to given a review is positive (rating of 4or 5) or negative (rating of 1 or 2)

 ## Data Cleaning

 The dataset underwent cleaning to remove redundancies, resulting in 69.3% of the original reviews for further study.